Appendices

 History HIST Liberl Arts

-Industrial Engineering IEEN Science and Engineering
+Industrial Engineering IEEN Engineering and Computer Science

 Kinesiology KINE Education and Human Development